Strangers on the Shore: Synopsis

-Later that night, back at Nelson Mandela House and while storing the beer in Del's garage, Denzil and Trigger find an man in the back of Denzil's lorry, who they assume is an illegal immigrant.
+Later that night, back at Nelson Mandela House and while storing the beer in Del's garage, Denzil and Trigger find a man in the back of Denzil's lorry, who they believe to be an illegal immigrant.
 The Trotter brothers head down to the garage and investigate.
-They are unable to find out the man's name as he does not speak English.
-Del and Rodney bring him up to the flat and introduce him to Raquel, Damien, and Cassandra as "Gary", a friend whom Rodney met at evening school.
-A short time later, Boycie shows up asking to stay the night at the flat, because a gas leak from the log-effect fires Del sold him has filled his house with gas and the fire brigade has evacuated the entire road.
+They are unable to find out the man's name, as he does not speak English.
+Del and Rodney bring him up to the flat and introduce him to Raquel, Damien and Cassandra as "Gary", a friend whom Rodney met at evening school.
+A short time later, Boycie shows up asking to stay the night at the flat, because a gas leak from the log-effect fires Del sold to him has filled his house with gas and the fire brigade has evacuated the entire road.
 Marlene and Tyler are staying at her mother's, who has barred Boycie from staying because of an altercation at the wedding (caused by the onion purée Del squeezed into Boycie's hair gel).
 Feeling guilty, Del reluctantly allows Boycie to stay.

-A few days later, the fire brigade allow Boycie to move back into his house, and he asks Del to drive him to France the following week so he can sign the contract.
+A few days later, the fire brigade allows Boycie to move back into his house, and he asks Del to drive him to France the following week so that he can sign the contract.
 Rodney suggests taking "Gary" back with them, but Del refuses out of fear of being caught smuggling a migrant out of the country.
 Boycie tells them that Damien has taken him to play football with his friends and he has not been seen since.
 The Trotters drive Boycie to France in a van (which Del intends to fill up with more cheap alcohol), while a news report featuring "Gary" reveals his real name to be Rashid Mamoon (he was working at the wine warehouse and loading Denzil's lorry, when Del accidentally trapped him under some beer boxes), and that the police are searching for the "Gary Gang".
-When Del, Rodney, and Boycie arrive in France, they meet with Boycie's business partner, Mr. Mamoon, who introduces them to his son, Rashid.
+When Del, Rodney and Boycie arrive in France, they meet with Boycie's business partner, Mr. Mamoon, who introduces them to his son, Rashid.
 Believing the trio are there to demand a ransom, Rashid panics and claims Boycie and the Trotter brothers are the kidnappers.
 Mr. Mamoon calls the police and Del, Rodney and Boycie are arrested for kidnapping.